-- The welfare of the child is paramount. - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff should work, and be seen to work in an open and transparent way. - Staff should discuss and/or take advice promptly from their line manager or another senior member of staff over any incident, which may give rise to concern. - Records should be made of any such incident and of decisions made/further actions agreed, in accordance with school policy for keeping and maintaining records. - Staff should apply the same professional standards regardless of gender or sexuality. - The Designated Safeguarding Lead is Sam Norton (Headteacher) and the Deputy DSL is Emma Hopkins. - Staff should be familiar with our Safeguarding and Child Protection Policy and arrangements and understand their responsibilities to safeguard and protect children and young people. - Staff should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.
+- The welfare of the child is paramount. - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - Staff should work, and be seen to work in an open and transparent way. - Staff should discuss and/or take advice promptly from their line manager or another senior member of staff over any incident, which may give rise to concern. - Records should be made of any such incident and of decisions made/further actions agreed, in accordance with other school policies for keeping and maintaining records, for example safeguarding, disciplinary, grievance, acceptable use of IT etc - Staff should apply the same professional standards regardless of gender or sexuality. - The Designated Safeguarding Lead is Sam Norton (Headteacher) and the Deputy DSL is Emma Hopkins. - Staff should be familiar with our Safeguarding and Child Protection Policy and arrangements and understand their responsibilities to safeguard and protect children and young people. - Staff should be aware that breaches of the law and other professional guidelines could result in criminal or disciplinary action being taken against them.